 If you want to save the trouble, you can opt for ACV pills.
 However, there have been reports denying their efficiency as compared to liquid vinegar.
 We’d suggest talking this through with a medical expert for better results.
 (14)

-A more palatable and great tasting option can be ACV gummies, the market’s new favorite dietary supplement.
+A more palatable and great tasting option can be apple cider vinegar gummies, the market’s new favorite dietary supplement.
 For most brands, 1-2 gummies per day will do the trick.